tobiasvonderheidt/hips/README.md

 - DataStore Preferences: Store settings.
 - Room: Local SQLite database.
   - KSP: Annotation processing.

-- Kotlinx Serialization: Serialize Huffman codes to store in the database.
+To implement Huffman compression, Kotlinx Serialization is used to serialize Huffman codes.
+As this is still experimental, it is not exposed in the UI.

 ## Acknowledgements
 - The steganography is based on the Stegasuras project ([Paper](https://arxiv.org/abs/1909.01496), [Demo](https://steganography.live/), [Code](https://github.com/harvardnlp/NeuralSteganography)).